£65 Gaming Chair from Argos

 Unboxing and Assembly

 The unboxing process was as easy an experience as opening a brown box and pulling the various components out.
 Each of the parts of the chair come in their own polyurethane bag to protect the faux leather material.
-You also get a series of nuts and bolts that are packaged and marked out with letters to each of the separate elements, which was a great touch when it came to assemble as the instructions refer to the specific nuts and bolts with their letter reference making it easier to use the right nut and bolt for the right part of the assembly process.
+You also get a series of nuts and bolts that are packaged and marked out with letters to each of the separate elements, which was a great touch when it came to assembling as the instructions refer to the specific nuts and bolts with their letter reference making it easier to use the right nut and bolt for the right part of the assembly process.

 Assembling the chair wasn’t too bad and we built it with one person which may have taken us a little longer than with two people but we didn’t have too much of a problem.